-Automation-driven sales enablement platform Groove nabs $45M
+Automation-driven sales engagement platform Groove nabs $45M

 Join gaming leaders online at GamesBeat Summit Next this upcoming November 9-10.
 Learn more about what comes next.

-Groove, an automation-driven sales enablement platform, today announced that it closed a $45 million series B round led by Viking Global Investors with participation from Capital One Ventures, Level Equity, Quest Venture Partners, and Uncork Capita.
+Groove, an automation-driven sales engagement platform, today announced that it closed a $45 million series B round led by Viking Global Investors with participation from Capital One Ventures, Level Equity, Quest Venture Partners, and Uncork Capita.
 The funds bring the company’s total raised to over $57 million to date, which cofounder and CEO Chris Rothstein says will be put toward product development and international workforce growth.

 It’s Groove’s assertion that the pandemic-fueled shift to digital selling is driving the convergence of sales engagement and revenue operations.
 But digital selling has also exposed a weakness in some companies’ customer relationship management (CRM) software: a lack of adoption.
 In a recent survey, Forrester found that 57% of salespeople struggled to maintain good customer experiences because their CRM systems aren’t well-integrated or accessible.